AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-view-work-info.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: a53a716f-4faf-4ea7-a4fc-ad8d87634267
 ---
-# View work item information using the Adobe Workfront plugin
+# View work item information using the [!DNL Adobe Workfront] plugin

-You can see information about projects, tasks, issues, and documents from the following Adobe Creative Cloud applications:
+You can see information about projects, tasks, issues, and documents from the following [!DNL Adobe Creative Cloud] applications:

 {{cc-app-list}}